r-grandorder/tri-hermes/src/readme.md

 ---
 home: true
-footer: All scripts and images by TYPE-MOON&copy;
+footer: All scripts and images by TYPE-MOON ©
 ---

 # Menu